+When you’re talking about the “Battle of Kosovo” it’s important to be specific.
 As far as I know, there have been at least five “Battles of Kosovo” fought over the years, and that’s not including the Kosovo Operation in World War II and the 1998-1999 Kosovo War.
 Of those five battles, the Ottomans were major belligerents in three and contributed troops to a fourth.
-So when you’re talking about “the Battle of Kosovo” it’s important to be specific.

 However, as the chilly temperature outside makes it clear that it’s not June, we’re not going to talk about that Battle of Kosovo today.
-Instead we’re talking about the Second Battle of Kosovo, in 1448, which helped to re-establish Ottoman control over the Balkans and also highlights the Ottomans’ ability to learn from their enemies, in this case the Hungarian army.
+Instead we’re talking about the Second Battle of Kosovo, which helped to re-establish Ottoman control over the Balkans and also highlights the Ottoman army’s ability to learn from its enemies, in this case the Hungarian army.
 Yes, that’s right.
 One of the things you don’t always learn in history class (at least I never did) is that Hungary was a serious military power back in the day.

 This is going to be a long walk to a short battle, but I think you’ll enjoy some extra background details.

 For the Christians, Murad’s retirement created both a risk (that the young new sultan might scrap the treaty in order to show his mettle to his skeptical army) and an opportunity (in that the Ottomans were suddenly being led by a child and might be really vulnerable to a serious offensive).
 So, a whole bunch of Christian kingdoms (so many that it’s sometimes referred to as a Crusade)–including Poland, Hungary, the Holy Roman Empire, Prussia, Croatia, Bohemia, Lithuania, and what was left of Serbia–got together and, led by Hunyadi and King Władysław III of Poland, decided to scrap the treaty themselves and attack the Ottomans.